 How do you identify a zenith carburetor?

-What is the Parts of Zenith Carburetor?
+What are the Parts of a Zenith Carburetor?

-The Zenith carburettor has 8 main components: a float chamber, main line, main jet, compensating jet, starting jet, reservoir, choke, and throttle valve.
+The Zenith carburetor has 8 main components: a float chamber, main line, main jet, compensating jet, starting jet, reservoir, choke, and throttle valve.
 It works by drawing fuel from the float chamber through the main jet at a low-speed air-to-fuel ratio of 15:1.